Purple sunset over Newport Bridge and Goat Island Lighthouse

 The nearby city of Warwick is home to Rhode Island’s “original water fire” – the burning of the British schooner H.M.S.
 Gaspee in 1772.
 It is long considered one of the first shots leading to the American Revolution, and Warwick celebrates with a month-long celebration, Gaspee Days, every June.

 To the north, Blackstone Valley’s historic mill buildings have been transformed into affordable workspaces where all types of artists thrive.
-Within view of many of those converted mills is Slater Mill, where in 1793 the American Industrial Revolution – fueled by water-powered mills – began.
-Now a museum and visitor center, Slater Mill is the welcoming point to a region alive with the natural beauty and activities along the Blackstone River, colourful ethnic restaurants and historical attractions.
+Within view of many of those converted mills is Slater Mill, wherein 1793 the American Industrial Revolution – fueled by water-powered mills – began.
+Now a museum and visitor center, Slater Mill is the welcoming point to a region alive with the natural beauty and activities along the Blackstone River, colorful ethnic restaurants and historical attractions.

 Forty-five minutes away, the sailing hub of Newport is home to sport’s most prestigious trophy, the America’s Cup.
 Newport has a young and vibrant vibe, and opportunities abound for shopping, dining, sports, historic and culinary tours, music concerts and art festivals.
 During the Gilded Age, Newport’s rocky coastline became home to hundreds of summer “cottages” of New York families such as the Rockefellers and Vanderbilts.
 Today, these spectacular mansions are open for tours and special events.